 Happily, our colleagues from Broadcom found that it was straightforward to switch round the filling logic of the srTCM in their chipsets.
 The original TCM standards define different variants of TCM.
-Therefore Broadcom's TCMs are designed to use common hardware for the pair of buckets, while the particular variant of logic that links the buckets together depends on the setting of a data table.
-To implement the new structure only requires a new setting in this table.
+Therefore Broadcom's TCMs use common hardware for the pair of buckets, while the particular variant of logic that links the buckets together depends on the setting of a data table.
+A new structure only needs a new setting in this table.

-Using this technique, a threshold marking virtual queue has been available in several Broadcom switch devices introduced since 2009.
-We hope this paper encourages other chipset developers to investigate whether a similar modification can create threshold marking virtual queues from existing hardware TCMs.
+Using this technique, a threshold marking virtual queue has been available in several Broadcom switch devices since 2009.
+We hope this paper encourages other chipset developers to investigate whether a similar trick can create threshold marking virtual queues from existing hardware TCMs.